QasimK/programmers-compendium/README.md

 Let's do:

-* A SQL reference manual that actually makes sense
 * Recipes for Linux and other software
 * How-to software properly
 * The fundamentals of programming \(computer science\)
+* How-to software properly
+* Recipes for Linux and other software \(DevOps\)
+* A SQL reference manual that actually makes sense
+* Basic language switching

 Other resources include: